Chapter 6- And the Skies Opened Up

 "Yeah!
 We're here for you, Squall!"
 Selphie joined in, hopping down off of the stage in the Quad and approached SeeD's leader with the rest of them.
 They were now all standing in front of him, their eyes bright with happiness and determination, and Squall felt the chill in his heart warm just a little bit at this gesture.

 "Thanks," was all he could manage to respond.
 "Now that that corny (he ignored Selphie's protests) stuff is out of the way, we need to head back to Esthar.
-Zell, I want you go up to the bridge and let Nida know we're going back to Fisherman's Horizon.
+Zell, tomorrow after breakfast, I want you to go up to the bridge and let Nida know we're going back to Fisherman's Horizon.
 That's under my order.
 Quistis, we're going to take on this mission for Laguna.
 I won't be voiding the contract.
 I want you to go up and re-prepare the propoal for the President so I can give it to him when we get back to Esthar.
 Selphie and Irvine, you can help Quistis with the proposal if you so wish."

 His four fellow SeeD's all saluated Squall and left to go and do as he told them, leaving him and Rinoa alone once more.
 He couldn't help but wonder and worry somewhat about what might be awaiting him in Esthar.
 Would Ellone even accept his apology?
 What about Kiros and Ward?
 Would they allow him entrance back into the city?
 Would they even want to talk to him?
 What about Laguna?
 He'd been so cold and uncaring toward his own father, for his own selfish purposes, he wasn't sure.
 Though, it was like Rinoa said.
 He had to try, right?
 He took the blue-clad girl in his arms and pulled her close to him, closing his eyes as he breathed in the scent of her shampoo and he felt her small arms tighten around his waist.
 I'm doing this for you Rinoa, because I know you don't want me to go through this anymore, but I also need to do this for myself, or I don't know if I'll be able to move on.